evan1liu/food_app/README.md

 </h1>

 <p align="center">
-  <strong>Tired of the daily "what to eat?" dilemma?</strong> This intelligent meal planning application takes the stress out of your food choices.
-Get personalized weekly meal plans and automated grocery lists that cater to your unique tastes, budget, and health goals.
+  <strong>Built for students on a budget.</strong> This app helps you eat well without a lot of time or money.
+Get custom meal plans and grocery lists that fit your student lifestyle.
 </p>

 ---

-## 🚀 What is this?
+## 🎯 Our Mission

-This project is a smart meal planning assistant designed to simplify your life.
-By understanding your dietary needs and preferences, it generates a complete 7-day meal plan and a corresponding grocery list, making healthy and enjoyable eating effortless.
-Say goodbye to food waste and decision fatigue!
+This project is for students who want to eat well but are constrained by time and a tight budget.
+We aim to solve the "what to cook?" problem by providing personalized, affordable, and quick-to-prepare meal plans.
+Our goal is to make healthy eating accessible, reduce food waste, and eliminate the stress of daily meal planning.

 ## ✨ How It Works